-Lisa Märcz is a Teaching Assistant at the Faculty of Communication, Culture and Society, Institute of Marketing and Communication Management (IMCA) at USI.
+Lisa Märcz is a PhD student and a Teaching Assistant at the Faculty of Communication, Culture and Society, Institute of Marketing and Communication Management (IMCA) at USI.

 She is committed to the guidance and coordination of students in BA Marketing and MA Critical Consumer Behavior, supervised by Prof. Michael Gibbert.
 As a new coordination member of the WCP World Challenges Program, she is dedicated to the Master elective course Tackling World Challenges (TWC) and the Bachelor specialization of Intercultural Communication and Economics (ICE).